 Serre weights for $\GL_2(\Fp)$ are the (isomorphism classes of) irreducible $\Fp$-representations of~$\GL_2(\Fp)$, which are explicitly given by $\sigma_{a,b}=\det^{a}\Sym^b\Fp^2$, where $0\le a<p-1$ and~$0\le b\le p-1$.
-It is sometimes convenient to view~$a$ as an element of~$\Z/p\Z$, and we will do so without further comment.
+It is sometimes convenient to view~$a$ as an element of~$\Z/(p-1)\Z$, and we will do so without further comment.

-Following Serre~\cite{SerreDuke} (and as reinterpreted by Buzzard--Diamond--Jarvis \cite{BuzzardDiamondJarvis}) one can associate a set of Serre weights~$\sigma$ to representations~$\rhobar:\Gal_{\Qp}\to\GL_2(\Fpbar)$ (and say that ``$\sigma$ is a Serre weight for~$\rhobar$'').
+Following Serre~\cite{SerreDuke} (and as reinterpreted by Buzzard--Diamond--Jarvis \cite{BuzzardDiamondJarvis}) one can associate to each representation~$\rhobar:\Gal_{\Qp}\to\GL_2(\Fpbar)$ a set of Serre weights~$\sigma$.
 One way of defining this is to say that $\sigma_{a,b}$ is a Serre weight for~$\rhobar$ if and only if~$\rhobar$ admits a crystalline lift with Hodge--Tate weights~$1-a,-(a+b)$.
 This description can be made completely explicit as follows.

-If~$\rhobar=\lambda_x\otimes\Ind_{\Gal_{\Q_{p^2}}}^{\Gal_{\Qp}}\omega_2^n$ is irreducible, then~$\sigma_{a,b}$ is a Serre weight for~$\rhobar$ if and only if $n\equiv (p+1)a+b+p\pmod{p^2-1}$ or $n\equiv (p+1)a+pb+1\pmod{p^2-1}$.
+If~$\rhobar=\lambda_x\otimes\Ind_{\Gal_{\Q_{p^2}}}^{\Gal_{\Qp}}\omega_2^n$ is irreducible, then~$\sigma_{a,b}$ is a Serre weight for~$\rhobar$ if and only if $n\equiv (p+1)a+b-p\pmod{p^2-1}$ or $n\equiv (p+1)a+pb-1\pmod{p^2-1}$.

-If~$b\ne 0$, then~$\sigma_{a,b}$ is a Serre weight for a reducible representation~$\rhobar$ (always assumed to have determinant~$\varepsilonbar^{-1}$) if and only if \numequation \rhobar\cong \end{equation}for some~$x\in\Fpbartimes$.
-If~$b=0$, then we further demand that~$\omega^{1-a}\otimes\rhobar$ is finite flat.
-If~$x\ne \pm 1$ then this is automatic, while if $x=\pm 1$ it is equivalent to asking that the extension be peu ramifi\'ee (which by definition is equivalent to the corresponding Kummer class being one associated to an integral unit).
+If~$b\ne 0$, then~$\sigma_{a,b}$ is a Serre weight for a reducible representation~$\rhobar$ if and only if \numequation \rhobar\cong \end{equation}for some~$x,y\in \Fpbartimes$.
+If~$b=0$, then we further demand that~$\rhobar$ is finite flat.
+If~$x\ne y$ then this is automatic, while if $x=y$ it is equivalent to asking that the extension be peu ramifi\'ee (which by definition is equivalent to the corresponding Kummer class being one associated to an integral unit).